 The University has established rules and policies that all students, as responsible members of the learning community, are required to follow in order to provide and maintain an effective environment for learning.
 Students are expected to fully respect the rights of others and to observe university rules and regulations as well as city, state and federal laws.

 The Student Handbook www.griff.vn/handbook contains specific information concerning student conduct and related disciplinary action, which may include dismissal in case of serious infraction.
 For more information, stop by Blum Union, Room 228 or call (816) 271-4432.

 Student Government Association (SGA)

 Students of Missouri Western State University are encouraged to take part in the Student Government Association, the governing body for students.
-SGA is comprised of the Legislative Branch and the Executive Branch.
+SGA is comprised of the Legislative Branch, Judicial Branch, and the Executive Branch.
 The Mission Statement of SGA is: The Student Government Association (SGA) at Missouri Western is committed to being an advocate for the student body, enhancing campus life and promoting the image of the University.
 SGA holds itself to the highest standards of: Service, Enthusiasm, Respect, Quality, Freedom, and Courage.
 As SGA, we lead with integrity, listening to the students and serving Missouri Western State University.
 Visit www. missouriwestern.edu/sga for more information, call (816) 271-4164, or drop by Blum Union, Room 217.

 Title IX Coordinator